49 Best Books on Calculus

 1."Calculus of Variations (Dover Books on Mathematics)" by Isarel M Gelfand and S V Fomin

-“Calculus of Variations (Dover Books on Mathematics)” Book Review: The aim of the book is to give a treatment of the elements of the calculus of variations in a form both easily understandable and sufficiently modern.
-It concentrates on physical applications of variational methods, e.g., canonical equations, variational principles of mechanics, and conservation laws.
-The book starts with a complete university level course in the subject, including the theory of fields and sufficient conditions for weak and strong extrema.
-Further, it explains the application of variational methods to the study of systems with infinite degrees of freedom.
-The book concludes with direct methods in the calculus of variations.
-It is valuable for advanced undergraduate and graduate students of mathematics and physics.
+“Calculus of Variations (Dover Books on Mathematics)” Book Review: The goal of this book is to present a modern and comprehensible treatment of the elements of the calculus of variations, with a focus on their physical applications.
+This includes canonical equations, variational principles of mechanics, and conservation laws.
+Beginning with a thorough university-level course in the subject, the book covers the theory of fields and provides adequate conditions for weak and strong extrema.
+It also discusses the application of variational methods to systems with infinite degrees of freedom.
+Finally, the book concludes with direct methods in the calculus of variations.
+Advanced undergraduate and graduate students of mathematics and physics will find this book valuable.

 2."Calculus for Engineers and Students of Science - An Introduction to the Differential and Integral Calculus for the Use of Engineering and Technical Students" by John Stoney